time's up

 Raw Dog, Jamie Loftus – If you don’t wanna know how the sausage is made, you’ll also avoid the harsh truth about hot dogs, yes?
 Well, for those of us curious about the diary entries of someone with a footlong fetish, there’s Loftus’ Covid-era confessional.
 She spent a whole summer canvassing the US eating almost nothing but hot dogs and the results are, well, messy (counting with her about-to-be-dumped travel-companion boyfriend).
 The title alone suggests the author’s raunchy humor.
 I’ll have what she’s having.

 It’s Hard for Me to Live with Me, Rex Chapman with Seth Davis – The only downside in the wake of the glorious championship run just completed by the Boston Celtics is somehow replenishing that hoops hole in your heart.
 But then there’s Chapman’s warts-and-all memoir.
 Known as perhaps the best basketball player ever to hail from the state of Kentucky, he takes us inside sports injuries which can result in debilitating pill addictions like his.
-Raw and humiliating, it also catapults the reader back to the halcyon days of peak March Madness and the Jordan-era NBA.
+Raw and humiliating, it also catapults the reader back to the electrifying days of peak March Madness and the Jordan-era NBA.

 The Maid, Nita Prose – I’ve no idea if that’s the author’s actual surname, but man can she write the stuff.
 Our heroine is the simpleton Molly, an OCD-addled housekeeper at a high-end hotel and friends there’s been a moidah!
 Could she have killed that wealthy old jerk of a guest?
 Why would she have?
 And what’s up with his young widow?
 This one has memorable characters, welcome twists, and a protagonist worth rooting for.
 Perfect at the beach, by the pool, or – duh – in a fancy hotel lobby while people watching.